Benawi/Ruby-Enumerable/README.md

 - [📝 License](#license)

 # 📖 Create Enumerable  <a name="about-project"></a>
-This repository includes files with Ruby that can be used to recreate a Enumerable:
+This repository includes files with Ruby that can be used to recreate an Enumerable

 ## 🛠 Built With <a name="built-with"></a>